skipperki1/Manual_XenobladeChronicles_Xanderoni_PopTracker/README.md

-Tracker and Manual Client for Xenoblade Chronicles Manual!
+Tracker and Manual Client for Xenoblade Chronicles Manual Archipelago!

 ## Installation